-The first pop surrealism artists were Robert Williams and Gary Panter.
+The first pop surrealist artists were Robert Williams and Gary Panter.

 The Best Pop Surrealism Galleries

 The Sparks Gallery is housed within the historic Sterling Hardware Building in San Diego’s vibrant Gaslamp Quarter, located between Island & Market on Sixth Avenue.
-Sparks Gallery is an event space and represents contemporary and lowbrow artwork by artists living in San Diego and Southern CA. The Gallery was awarded the 2015 People in Preservation Award for Adaptive Reuse by Save Our Heritage Organization (SOHO).
+Sparks Gallery houses contemporary and lowbrow artwork by artists living in San Diego and Southern CA. The Gallery was awarded the 2015 People in Preservation Award for Adaptive Reuse by Save Our Heritage Organization (SOHO).

-Baton Rouge Gallery is the center for contemporary art including lowbrow art.
-Baton Rouge Gallery offers new contemporary art exhibitions on a monthly basis featuring professional local and (occasionally) national artists with opening receptions on the first Wednesday of each month.
-Baton Rouge Gallery also offers a wealth of cultural programming that brings visitors face-to-face with contemporary art across different disciplines, such as, film, poetry, dance, music and much more.
+Baton Rouge Gallery is the center for contemporary and pop surrealism art.
+Baton Rouge Gallery offers new art exhibitions on a monthly basis featuring local and (occasionally) national artists with opening receptions on the first Wednesday of each month.
+Baton Rouge Gallery also offers a wealth of cultural programming that brings visitors face-to-face with contemporary lowbrow art from different disciplines, such as, film, poetry, dance, music and much more.

 Gristle Art Gallery is located in the heart of Brooklyn, NY.
 The gallery is dedicated to promoting the best in pop-surreal, lowbrow, contemporary, dark and macabre art.

 AFA Gallery offers a unique collection of original paintings, drawings, prints and sculptures from established and emerging artists.
-The collective fine artworks are characterized by their figurative technique and technical virtuosity, rooted in the history and traditions of illustration and expressionism.
+The collective artworks are characterized by their figurative styles and rooted in the history of illustration and expressionism.

-The Hive Gallery and Studios was founded in Spring of 2005, The Hive Gallery and Studios is a truly unique and vibrant gallery/studio experience.
-It is a virtual think-tank, buzzing with 5 featured artists a month, two full galleries, 25 working artists, and an artist-made item store.
-The art featured in the gallery leans toward neo-pop illustration in nearly all mediums that are highly crafted and affordable.
-The Hive is on the forefront of establishing the Los Angeles Metro area as a worldwide art mecca.
+The Hive Gallery and Studios was founded in the Spring of 2005 in Los Angles, California.
+The Hive Gallery and Studios is a truly unique and vibrant gallery/studio experience.
+It has a virtual presentation of the 5 featured artists of the month, two full galleries, and 25 working artists.
+The art featured in the gallery leans toward neo-pop illustrations.

 La Luz de Jesus Gallery is the brainchild of an entrepreneur and art collector Billy Shire, considered primarily responsible for fostering a new school of California art.
 JUXTAPOZ Magazine dubbed Billy Shire “the Peggy Guggenheim of Lowbrow.”
 La Luz de Jesus Gallery mainly showcases figurative art, narrative paintings, and unusual sculptures.
-The exhibitions are post-pop art with content ranging from folk to religion, and to sexually deviant.
+The exhibitions are post-pop art with content ranging from folk to religion.
 The gallery’s objective is to bring underground lowbrow art and counter-culture to the masses.
-Past shows have been groundbreaking, exhibiting artists, such as Manuel Ocampo, Joe Coleman, and Robert Williams.
+Past shows have been groundbreaking, and have exhibited artists: Manuel Ocampo, Joe Coleman, and Robert Williams.

 Affordable Pop Surrealism Paintings

-If you are looking to buy an original art piece, at the best deal possible look no further.
-Here at ATX Fine Arts we offer the best affordable pop surrealism art.
-The best lowbrow art paintings in the art market.
-We have free shipping on all orders, even on our high-quality lowbrow art paintings.
-Find a unique one of a kind lowbrow art for sale.
-If you don't see something you like, reach out to us (Contact us) and we will paint or draw a lowbrow masterpiece to your satisfaction.
-Whether you’re a private collector, museum curator, set decorator, interior designer, or seeking art for a corporate or professional setting, we can find you exactly what you want.
+If you are looking to buy a pop surrealism art piece, at the best possible price look no further.
+Here at ATX Fine Arts we offer one of the best and affordable pop surrealism artworks.
+We have free shipping on all orders.
+And If you don't see something you like, reach out to us (Contact us) and we will paint or draw a lowbrow art masterpiece to your satisfaction.
+Whether you’re a private collector, an art lover, set decorator, interior designer, or someone just seeking some art for their home or business you can find it here at ATX Fine Arts.

 The Best Pop Surrealism Artists

-Pop-surrealistic artists who are master at pop surrealism.
-Here are the top pop surrealism artists for 2019.
+Pop-surrealistic artists who are masters at their crafts.
+Here are the top pop surrealism artists.

 Robert Williams was a pop surrealist artist who fathered the term “lowbrow” into the fine arts vocabulary, with his groundbreaking book, The Lowbrow Art of Robt.
 Williams.
 Williams refers to the current lowbrow art movement as “cartoon-tainted abstract surrealism.”
-Lately, Williams has begun referring to his own work as “Conceptual Realism.”
+Williams refers to his own work as “Conceptual Realism.”
 You can learn more about Robert Williams art and his life In his book The Lowbrow Art of Robert Williams.
-Robert Williams is one of the original pop surrealist artists who is still alive.
-Robert Williams played a huge component in the west coast outlaw culture.
-You can learn more about Robert Williams career at his website http://robtwilliamsstudio.com/
+Williams is one of the original pop surrealist artists who is still alive.
+Williams played a huge component in the west coast outlaw culture.
+You can learn more about Robert Williams and his career at his website http://robtwilliamsstudio.com/

 Robert Williams Artwork

-Marion Peck received a BFA from the Rhode Island School of Design in 1985, at age 18.
-Subsequently, she studied in two different MFA programs: Syracuse University in New York and Temple University in Rome, after which she lived in Italy for a few years, absorbing art, landscape, and food.
-Peck became known for her work in Pop surrealism and has exhibited her work in Paris, Rome, New York, Los Angeles, San Francisco, and Seattle.
+Marion Peck received a BFA from Rhode Island School of Design in 1985, at age 18.
+Subsequently, she studied at two different MFA programs: Syracuse University in New York and Temple University in Rome.
+After which she lived in Italy for a few years learning about art.
+Peck is now famous for her works in Pop surrealism and has exhibited her work in Paris, Rome, New York, Los Angeles, San Francisco, and Seattle.
 Her work has also been used for album covers, such as Waking the Mystics by Portland art rock group Sophe Lux.